firstpromoter/fpr-instructions/integrations/api.md

 ## Referral tracking script

 To track referrals using the API, you'll need to have access to the browser cookies.
 Once the main tracking script is implemented, two cookies, namely `_fprom_tid` and `_fprom_ref`, are set upon visiting the referral link.
 Both cookies can be used in making your API requests; however, to prevent multiple tracking, it is recommended to use the `_fprom_tid`.
-This include a check to determine if a browser session has already been tracked, ensuring that tracking occurs only once.
+This includes a check to determine if a browser session has already been tracked, ensuring that tracking occurs only once.

 1. Get your API key from your Settings > Integrations tab > manage API Keys > create a new key or use the existing key you have.
-2. Get your Account id from the Settings > Integrations tab as well.
+2. Get your Account ID from the Settings > Integrations tab as well.
 3. On your backend, retrieve the `_fprom_tid` cookie.

 ```js {noCopy}